lukak85/1/pa3/README.md

 # s.pyderman indexer

-TODO
+A web indexer is a progam that extracts data from webpages and organizes said data to be able to achieve very quick responses to data retrieval queries.

 For data retrieval, we use two approaches:
-* without SQLite
+* without SQLite or
-* with SQLite
+* with SQLite.

-TODO finish the README.

 # Prerequisites